seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Frequently Asked Questions ==
 =How do I create a footnote?=
 Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn]

+=Can the footnotes also be listed at the bottom of the post?= Yes.
+Go to Settings -> Modern Footnotes and choose the "Display footnote list at bottom of posts" option.
+Or, if you only want the footnotes at the bottom of the post when printing, choose the "When printing, list footnotes at the bottom of posts" option.

 =Can I make desktop footnotes expand like they do on mobile instead of using tooltips?= Yes.
 Go to Settings -> Modern Footnotes and choose the "Expandable footnotes on desktop" option.